Minimising surface-code failures using a color-code decoder: Mapping surface code errors to color code errors

 We have introduced the surface code and the color code in the previous section, and proposed a decoding procedure for bit-flip errors acting on the color code by matching on either the restricted lattice or the unified lattice.
-We now describe a local mapping from the surface code onto the square-octagonal color code, and introduce a mapping from depolarising errors on the former to correlated bit-flip errors on the latter.
-We exploit this mapping to adopt the restricted-lattice and unified-lattice color-code decoder for the surface code undergoing depolarising noise.
+We now describe the local mapping from the surface code onto the square-octagonal color code, inspired by the unfolding of the color code \cite{Kubica_2015}, and introduce a mapping from depolarising errors on the former to correlated bit-flip errors on the latter.
+We exploit this mapping to adopt the restricted-lattice and unified-lattice color code decoder for the surface code undergoing depolarising noise.

 The two-dimensional color code is locally equivalent to two copies of the surface code~\cite{yoshida2011classification, bombin2012universal, Bhagoji15, Kubica_2015, criger2016noise}.
 We first describe this equivalence via operators, before providing a formalism to reconstruct it.
 As a guide for the mapping, we show the surface code in blue overlaid with the color code in Fig.~\ref{fig:toric_depolarising_error_mapping}(a).
 The figure additionally depicts a second copy of the surface code in green, laid out on the dual lattice, that duplicates the syndrome of the blue copy.
 Considering two copies of the duplicate syndrome facilitates the unfolding map between two copies of the surface code and the color code.